feature-engine/feature_engine/docs/user_guide/selection/ProbeFeatureSelection.rst

     - creates `n_probes` number of probe features using provided distribution(s)
     - uses cross-validation to fit the provided estimator
-    - calculates the feature importance for each variable
+    - calculates the feature importance score for each variable, including probe features
-    - if there are multiple probe features, calculate the average importance
+    - if there are multiple probe features, calculate the average importance score
-    - identifies features to drop because their importances are less than that of the probe feature
+    - identifies features to drop because their importance scores are less than that of the probe feature(s)

 In the attribute :code:`probe_features`, we find the pseudo-randomly generated variable(s):